SunnySuite/Sunny.jl/docs/src/structure-factor.md

 Note that in typical presentations, the basis indices are not present as they are included in the sum/integral over position.
-However, because spin simulations can resolve basis-dependent correlations, we may as well keep them around for now.Neutron scattering experiments, however, cannot resolve basis-dependent correlations, instead seeing only:
+However, because spin simulations can resolve basis-dependent correlations, we may as well keep them around for now.
+Neutron scattering experiments, however, cannot resolve basis-dependent correlations, instead seeing only:

 ```math